Advertiser Disclosure

 Final Thoughts

-Cheap flights to Malta are pretty rare, especially on mainline carriers, so finding deals to the island starting at $400 round-trip is a great way to start the week.
+Cheap flights to Malta are pretty rare, especially on mainline carriers, so finding deals to the island below $400 round-trip is an incredible find.

 If you want to check Malta off your bucket list, be sure to take advantage of these fares before they’re gone!